lekshmisanthosh/csci29-finalproject/README.md

 1. Configure s3 as the backend for Django and save the data as parquet
 2. Leverage dask to compute summary statistics and publish an analytics dashboard
+3. Incorporate language geenration and a better model to quantify degreee of profanity.